AdobeDocs/experience-cloud.en/help/website-implementation/integrations.md

    ![Enter credentials and click login](images/idservice-login.png)

-1. It should return you to the Homepage, which will also trigger a beacon that you can see in the Developer Tools
+1. It should return you to the Homepage, which will also trigger a beacon that you can see in the Developer Tools.
+If you are taken to the account info page, click on the WE.RETAIL logo to return to the homepage.
 1. Click on the request and select the Headers tab
 1. Scroll down until you see some nested parameters
    1. cid - this is the standard delimiter for the Customer ID portion of the request